thk123/se4be-website/index.md

 A code review process involves having one developer review another developers changes to the source code before it is submitted.
 It is a key step to ensuring that code is readable and tested.
 It also serves to reduce the "bus factor" of the project.
 It also upskills developers on code writing techniques for free.

 This module will cover all the advantages of a code review process.
-It will explain how to practically implement one, using Gitlabs code review tools.
-Finally it will cover how to review code efficently, maximising the benifit for the time spent.
+It will explain how to practically implement one, using Gitlab's code review tools.
+Finally it will cover how to review code efficiently, maximising the benefit for the time spent.

-**Having a code review process will simulatenously upskill your developers and improve the quality of your code.**
+**Having a code review process will simultaneously upskill your developers and improve the quality of your code.**

 Get in touch today to learn about how code review can help your software development practises.
 This module can be customised to include reviewing someones code as part of a demonstration.